Data-Mechanics/course-2019-spr-proj/misn15/README.md

 If waste turned out to be a significant factor affecting health, I wanted to calculate areas where waste sites would have minimal impact on people's lives.
 In order to do that, I used DBSCAN clustering because this library allows me to use the haversine metric which is better for geospatial data.
 I find waste clusters and then find the distances from these clusters to schools, open spaces, as well as the population of the fips tract that the cluster resides in.
 Then I rank the clusters based on these factors.

 Finally, I find the correlations between health and factors such as waste, open spaces and crimes to see if there is a relationship and how strong that relationship is.
 I also create a custom metric that gives you a sense of how healthy a certain area is.
+I hoped that by doing this conclusion I could determine what sort of external factors affect a person's health and thereby, pinpointing areas where the city could help improve the quality of life for its citizens.